mjpritchard/test-decap-help/content/docs/batch-computing/lotus-slurm-status.md

 description: LOTUS/SLURM status
 slug: lotus-slurm-status
 title: LOTUS/SLURM status
-draft: true
 ---

-TO UPDATE THE URL
+TODO: UPDATE THE URL

-This article explains how to monitor LOTUS status using  JASMIN  dashboard utility.
+This article explains how to monitor LOTUS status using the JASMIN dashboard utility.
 It covers:

 - LOTUS queues status